 You could also say that the polygon is itself's convex hull.
 Or the convex hull is exactly the polygon itself.
 Or that the convex combination of the vertices covers the polygon exactly.

 On the right there are a couple of examples how 4 vertices can define both non-simple and concave polygons.
 Both of which are impossible to construct with 3 vertices.
-Only a concave and simple triangle is possible given any 3 vertices.
+Only a convex and simple triangle is possible given any 3 vertices.
 Like mentioned, that is one of the reasons why in the end GPU only accepts triangles.

 As you can see, with the triangle strip it would seem that some triangles are in the counter-clockwise and some are in the clockwise order.
 Actually OpenGL will not flip the triangles in this construction.
 This means that either all are parsed in a clockwise or all are parsed in a counter-clockwise order.
 Depending on the first triangle.